Ark of Taste

 /

-The foraging worker bee collects nectar from the flower, stores it in their abdomen and flies back to the hive where they pass it on to the “hive bees”.
-When combined with their saliva the hive bee uses their honey stomachs to break down the structure of the sugar content in honey before they regurgitate […]
+The foraging worker bee gathers nectar from the flowers and stores it in their abdomen before returning to the hive where they transfer the nectar to the “hive bees”.
+By mixing it with their saliva, the hive bees utilize their honey stomachs to break down the sugar structure in nectar, which they then regurgitate into […]

 Read more »